xiaoyunyang/web-dev-cheatsheets/fundamental/tech-behind-modern-webapps.md

 * A new approach for application architecture that makes it more difficult to implement authentication

 Authentication is your username + password.
 Authorization is what you're allowed to do.

+**HTTP requests from mobile web applications**
+Your server can send an eTag as part of the response to your client's HTTP request.
+The eTag is a hash digest calculated over the content sent by the server.
+The client can keep a copy of the eTag and next time it asks the server for an update, it can send the eTag with the HTTP request.
+The server can make a comparison of the eTag in the request, with the eTag calculated over the content it wants to send.
+If the eTags match, then the server sends a 304 status code, which notifies the client that nothing has changed since the last time the request was made so the client can use what it has stored in its persistent data store on the client side and does not need to download the data again.
+The eTag is a useful tool for communications between a mobile web application that requires a lot of data from the server because the mobile web app has limited data plan and downloading a lot of data drains the battery.

 ## Database
 **Why Database?**